bhisevishal/dataflow_pubsub_to_pubsub_demo/g3doc/test.md

 ## Setup

-Note: If you never run dataflow job before please try https://cloud.google.com/dataflow/docs/guides/create-pipeline-java this will help to eanble all needed APIs.
+Note: If you have never run dataflow job before please try https://cloud.google.com/dataflow/docs/guides/create-pipeline-java this will help to enable all needed APIs.
 Also take look at https://cloud.google.com/dataflow/docs/quickstarts/create-streaming-pipeline-template.

 *   Open `./set_required_env_vars.sh` file and update env vars as per you needs.